 We currently have no sales and marketing organization.
 To successfully commercialize any products that may result from our clinical development programs, we will need to develop these capabilities, either on our own or with others.
 The establishment and development of our own commercial team or the establishment of a contract sales force to market any products we may develop will be expensive and time-consuming and could delay any product launch.
 Moreover, we cannot be certain that we will be able to successfully develop this capability.
 Under our collaboration agreement with Genzyme, we have granted Genzyme an exclusive option to license, develop and commercialize ex-U.S. rights to our advanced Parkinson's disease program, our Friedreich's ataxia program, a future program to be designated by Genzyme and our Huntington's disease program.
-Additionally, we have granted Genzyme an incremental option to cocommercialize our Huntington's disease program in the United States to our spinal muscular atrophy program.
+Additionally, we have granted Genzyme an incremental option to co-commercialize our Huntington's disease program in the United States and to worldwide rights to our spinal muscular atrophy program.
 If Genzyme exercises any of these options, except for our advanced Parkinson's disease program, we would be eligible to receive specified option fees.
-In addition we would be eligible to receive specified milestone payments and royalties for any product developed in such programs.
-In the future, we may enter into collaborations regarding other of our product candidates with other entities to utilize their established marketing and distribution capabilities, but we may be unable to enter into such agreements on favorable terms, if at all.
+In addition we would be eligible to receive specified milestone payments and royalities for any product developed in such programs.
+In the future, we may the unable to enter into such agreements on favorable terms, if at all.
 If any current or future collaborators do not commit sufficient resources to commercialize our products, or we are unable to develop the necessary capabilities on our own, we will be unable to generate sufficient product revenue to sustain our business.
 We compete with many companies that currently have extensive, experienced and well-funded medical affairs, marketing and sales operations to recruit, hire, train and retain marketing and sales personnel.
 We also face competition in our search for third parties to assist us with the sales and marketing efforts of our product candidates.
-Without an internal team or the support of a third-party to perform marketing and sales functions, we may be unable to compete successfully against these more established companies.
+Without an internal team or t